astronomer/airflow-guides/guides/intro-to-airflow.md

 ## Conclusion

-After reading this guide should should have a general idea what Apache Airflow is and how it can be used.
+After reading this guide you should have a general idea what Apache Airflow is and how it can be used.
 High-level knowledge about the concepts explained will give you a good foundation to dive deeper into Airflow resources.

 We are excited to see where your Airflow journey takes you!
 Please feel free to [reach out to us](https://www.astronomer.io/contact) if you have any questions or if there's anything we can do to help you succeed.